anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - Loops until no new facets are generated (enables cascading)
 - Maximum of 100 iterations to prevent infinite loops
 - Can read any facet in VEIL, including InternalStateFacets
+- Operates as a "chemical reaction space" - deltas applied directly to working state

 Phase 3 - Facets → Events/Actions (Effectors):
 - Stateful components that observe facet changes
 - Can emit new events, perform external actions
 - Examples: Agent activation, console output, Discord messaging
-- Should persist important state to VEIL via InternalStateFacets
+- Can directly update their own component-state facets (proposed)

 Phase 4 - Maintenance → Events (Maintainers):
 - Perform system maintenance operations
 - Examples: Element tree management, persistence, transition tracking
 - Can emit new events for the next frame
-- Cannot modify VEIL directly
+- Can directly update their own component-state facets (proposed)

+Async - External System Integration (Afferents):
+- Run asynchronously outside the frame boundary
+- Bridge external systems to Connectome events
+- Managed by effectors, have their own command queue
+- Examples: Discord WebSocket, console input, file watchers
+- Can update their own component-state via async bridge (proposed)

-This architecture provides clear data flow, testability through pure functions in Phases 1-2, and controlled side effects in Phases 3-4.
-The stateless nature of Receptors and Transforms ensures deterministic replay - given the same VEIL state and events, the system will always produce the same results.
+All MARTEM components implement a unified Component interface with mount/unmount/destroy lifecycle methods.
+This architecture provides clear data flow, testability through pure functions in Phases 0-2, and controlled side effects in Phases 3-4 and Afferents.

 Reference Injection:
 The ConnectomeHost maintains a unified reference registry that is shared with spaces.
 Components can: